hunkyjimpjorps/rememo/README.md

 import gleam/io

 pub fn main() {
-  // Start the actor that holds the cached values
+  // Make the mutable state that holds the cached values
-  // for the duration of this block use cache <- memo.create() fib(300, cache)
+  // for the duration of this block, return the final value of
+  // the called function, then delete the mutable state use cache <- memo.create() fib(300, cache)
   |> io.debug